TechEarl

 • You're extracting fields from a structured source.
 "Pull the order ID and the total from this email" — Haiku reads this fine.

 • You have high volume.
 Anything running thousands of times an hour is worth a Haiku eval just to see if it survives the downgrade.
-A 75% cost cut at high volume is real money.
+A two-thirds cost cut at high volume is real money.

 • Latency is user-facing.
 Streaming UX where the user is watching tokens feels noticeably better on Haiku.